batxes/MLzoomcamp/midterm_project/README.md

  4. Then I run the environment with: `pipenv shell`
  5. I run a server locally: `gunicorn --bind 0.0.0.0:9696 predict:app`
  6. I test that the model is working with: `python3 test.py`
  7. After checking that it works, I create a **docker** container `sudo docker build -t midterm_project .`.
-We can test it running the docker image and executing `python3 test.py`
+We can test it running the docker image `docker run -it --rm  midterm_project` and executing `python3 test.py`
  8. Finally I deploy it to **AWS** with **Elastic Beanstalk**.
 For that I first install the library `pipenv install awsebcli --dev`, initialize EB `eb init -p docker -r eu-north-1 midterm_project` and create the service `eb create midterm-project-env`
  9. Now we just need to test it.
 For that, we modify the line pointing to the url in `test.py` and run `python3 test.py`